shagoftakhan1605/Real-Time-Object-Detection/README.md

 - **Advanced Data Augmentation**: Implementing techniques like mosaic augmentation or mixup to further address class imbalance.
 - **Cost-Sensitive Learning**: Exploring weighted loss functions to penalize errors on minority classes more heavily.
+- - **Enhanced Model Training**: Integrating the pseudo-labels generated through this project into a continuous training pipeline, allowing the model to learn from new data over time and improve its accuracy, particularly for underrepresented classes.
+- **Multi-Scale Detection**: Exploring the integration of multi-scale detection techniques to handle objects of varying sizes more effectively, especially in challenging scenarios with significant scale variation.

+## Contributing

+We welcome contributions to improve the functionality and performance of this project.
+If you would like to contribute, please follow these steps:

+1. **Fork the Repository**: Create a personal fork of this repository.
+2. **Create a Feature Branch**: Create a branch for your feature or bug fix.
+3. **Submit a Pull Request**: Once your feature or fix is ready, submit a pull request for review.

+Please ensure that your code adheres to the existing style and conventions used in the project.
+Contributions should also include appropriate tests to verify the functionality of new features or fixes.

+## Acknowledgments

+- **YOLOv3**: This project builds on the incredible work done by Joseph Redmon and Ali Farhadi in developing YOLOv3, which is available [here](https://pjreddie.com/darknet/yolo/).
+- **COCO Dataset**: The COCO dataset, used in this project, is an invaluable resource for object detection research.
+Learn more about COCO [here](https://cocodataset.org/).
+- **Tkinter**: Tkinter is a powerful and easy-to-use library for creating GUIs in Python.
+Documentation can be found [here](https://docs.python.org/3/library/tkinter.html).

+## References

+- Redmon, J., & Farhadi, A. (2018).
+YOLOv3: An Incremental Improvement. arXiv preprint arXiv:1804.02767.
+Available [here](https://arxiv.org/abs/1804.02767).
+- Lin, T.-Y., Maire, M., Belongie, S., Hays, J., Perona, P., Ramanan, D., ... & Zitnick, C. L. (2014).
+Microsoft COCO: Common Objects in Context.
+In *European Conference on Computer Vision* (pp. 740-755).
+Springer, Cham.
+- Zoph, B., Vasudevan, V., Shlens, J., & Le, Q. V. (2018).
+Learning Transferable Architectures for Scalable Image Recognition.
+In *Proceedings of the IEEE conference on computer vision and pattern recognition* (pp. 8697-8710).
+- Johnson, J. M., & Khoshgoftaar, T. M. (2019).
+Survey on Deep Learning with Class Imbalance. *Journal of Big Data, 6*(1), 1-54.